 If you have a discretionary trust, then 30 June 2025 is an important date you won’t want to miss.
 Failing to complete your trust distribution resolution before the end of the financial year (EOFY) could see your trust taxed at the top marginal rate (up to 47%).

-Below, our accountants explain what trust distribution resolutions are, why they matter and how to prepare them so you avoid extra tax.
+Below, our accountants explain what trust distribution resolutions are, why they matter and how to prepare them so you aren’t paying extra taxes.

 Key Takeaways: